AaronBratcher/AgileDB/README.md

 /**
- Save the object to the database based on the values set in the encode method of the object.
+ Save the object's encoded values to the database.

  - parameter db: Database object to hold the data.
  - parameter expiration: Optional Date specifying when the data is to be automatically deleted.
 Default value is nil specifying no automatic deletion.